tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 See {{hpke-map}} for information on how a Ciphersuite maps to corresponding HPKE algorithm identifiers.

-maximum_name_length
+maximum_message_length
-: the largest name the server expects to support rounded up the nearest multiple of 16.
-If the server supports arbitrary wildcard names, it SHOULD set this value to
+: the largest ClientHello the server expects to support rounded up the nearest multiple of 16.
-256. Clients SHOULD reject ECHOConfig as invalid if maximum_name_length is greater than 256.

 extensions
 : A list of extensions that the client can take into consideration when